When it Comes to Positioning, Natural Isn’t Enough

 DIFFERENTIATING FROM SYNTHETICS

-If you’ve read our recent articles on brand architecture and regimens, you already know that leveraging key ingredients can be a great way for brands to tout what is often their best asset.
+A logical place to start is to focus on natural ingredients.
+If you’ve read our previous articles on brand architecture and regimens, you already know that leveraging key ingredients can be a great way for brands to tout what is often their best asset.
 Focusing on ingredient imagery for packaging and marketing is a great way to convey ‘natural’ visually.

 Brands seeking to build deeper consumer connections should also explain why an ingredient was selected for the formulation, and where it originated.
 Ideally connecting the ingredient to a specific farm, region or — at a minimum — country of origin.
 Consumers buying natural products love a good backstory, and knowing an ingredient’s provenance strengthens a brand’s credibility.